colhountech/colhountech.github.io/_posts/2015-12-19-prime-numbers-series-part-1.md

 Wow.
 That's fast.

-Let's try a bigger prime: how about long.MAXVALUE = 24, or 9,223,372,036,854,775,783
+Let's try a bigger prime: how about long.MAXVALUE - 24, or 9,223,372,036,854,775,783

 Found a new prime: 9,223,372,036,854,775,783
 Time Taken = 146493 msec to scan 9,223,372,036,854,775,783

 We are starting to hit more limits now.

 Firstly, the time taken is getting long again.
 Over two minutes, but if you look at our CPU usage, it's stuck solid on 50% cpu utilisation.
-Since we are running a single linear thread of execution in our candidate search, we are not making full use of the processor cores in our computer.
+Since we are running a single linear thread of execution in our candidate search, we are not making full use of the processor cores in the computer.
 Maybe we should consider running our search in parallel over several threads of execution.
-We will look at this shortly.
+We will look at this in a later post.

  Secondly, our "long" variable can't hold a number larger than MAXVALUE so 9223372036854775783 is the largest prime we can search for.